RuiZhong961230/SFE-EANDS/README.md

 # SFE-EANDS
 SFE-EANDS: A Simple, Fast, and Efficient Algorithm with External Archive and Normalized Distance-based Selection for High-Dimensional Feature Selection

-Necessary packages: opfunu and enoppy.

 @article{Zhong:24,
   title={SFE-EANDS: A Simple, Fast, and Efficient Algorithm with External Archive and Normalized Distance-based Selection for High-Dimensional Feature Selection},